SNP signs contract with new auditors before payment deadline amid police finances probe

-The SNP has reportedly signed a contract with new auditors ahead of the deadline that would have seen the party miss out on up to £1.2 million in public funding.
+The SNP has signed a contract with new auditors ahead of a deadline that would have seen the party miss out on £1.2 million of public funding.

-Sources told the BBC the party now hopes to be able to file its accounts in time to meet key deadlines.
+First Minister Humza Yousaf confirmed Manchester-based AMS Accountants Group has been appointed for both the party and the SNP Westminster group.

-The party has been without auditors for its accounts since October, with the Westminster group left with just weeks to file with the Electoral Commission or risk losing £1.2 million in funding from UK Parliament authorities to support their work.
+The SNP has been without auditors for its accounts since September, with the Westminster group left with just weeks to file with the Electoral Commission or risk losing £1.2 million in funding from UK Parliament authorities to support its work.

-Sources told the BBC on Wednesday that the SNP now hopes to be able to file its accounts in time to meet this deadline, and to file its accounts with the Electoral Commission in July.
+Mr Yousaf said: “I am pleased to confirm that we have secured the services of auditors to take forward our accounts.
+We take our statutory obligations extremely seriously, so it is welcome news that AMS Accountants Group will complete the accounts for both the party and the SNP Westminster group.

-A source told the broadcaster: “Humza Yousaf, Stephen Flynn and their teams have had to put in some shift to fix the situation they inherited, but they’ve managed to turn things around in a matter of weeks and both the party and the Westminster group now have auditors in place.”
+“There is hard work ahead, but it is really encouraging to have them on board as we work towards challenging deadlines.

 Speaking ahead of the debate, Mr Ross said: “These questions are not going away for the First Minister and SNP leader, who recently had to step in as the SNP’s acting treasurer.